Perfect fifth interval

 Ascending perfect fifth intervals

-A list with ascending perfect fifth intervals:
+A list of ascending perfect fifth intervals:

 Inversions of these intervals will result in perfect fourth intervals.